donalmurtagh/migrate-2-grails3/README.md

 - Install this plugin in the Grails 2.x project being migrated, i.e. add the following to `BuildConfig.groovy` replacing `${version}` with the latest version of this plugin

+#### Example
+If the Grails 2.x being migrated is located at `/home/grails2/foo` and the Grails 3.x project is at `/home/grails3/foo` execute the following on the command-line with the current Grails version set to 2.x and the current directory set to `/home/grails2/foo`

+    grails migrate ../../grails3/foo

+On Windows, use backslashes instead

+    grails migrate ..\..\grails3\foo

 ````
 plugins {
     build ':migrate2-grails3:${version}'